pulumi/docs/content/blog/aws-cdk-on-pulumi-1.0/index.md

 ## Expanded Features in pulumi-cdk 1.0

 The 1.0 version of pulumi-cdk adds support for key CDK features such as: assets, custom resources, nested stacks, and aspects, so most existing CDK constructs will work with Pulumi without any modification.
-We've also eliminated the need to call `cdk bootstrap` before running `pulumi up` by integrating AppStagingSynthesizer.
+We've also eliminated the need to call `cdk bootstrap` before running `pulumi up` by integrating a custom Pulumi Synthesizer.

 ### Using CDK Aspects